- Best 4x4s and off-road cars

 When it comes to 4x4s, most drivers have to choose between style and substance.
 Don’t get us wrong, there are a few mud-pluggers that can do it all and offer the ability to traverse the Sahara in the automotive equivalent of palatial luxury, but most of the time you have to choose between an interior you can host in or an interior you can hose down.

 The Subaru Forester falls closer to the latter category.
-Budget, low-rent, cheap… call its cabin what you like.
+Low-rent, functional, hard-wearing… call its cabin what you like.
 This is the kind of car bought by people who need a working vehicle.
 And that’s because it’s incredibly capable.
-It’s got all-wheel drive as standard and can manage to make progress on the muddiest of fields.
+It’s got all-wheel drive as standard, plenty of ground clearance and can make progress on the muddiest of fields.
 It’s also got a braked trailer rating of between 1800kg and 2000kg, which means pulling a medium-sized caravan or small horsebox is no drama.

-As a family wagon, it’s pretty good.
+As a family wagon, however, it’s better than you'd think.
 There is a lot of luggage space - 505-litres to be precise - while the back of row of seats is comfortable for adults as well as children.
 It’s got decent visibility, too, which makes it easy to see over hedges or spot the corners when parking.
-Perhaps not as plush as rivals, the Forester is still a worthy 4x4.
+Not as plush as more road-biased SUV rivals, the Forester is still a worthy 4x4.

 Fiat Panda 4x4